carverme/projecttwo/README.md

 - Webpage use-ability and styling:
   - Improve responsiveness, and overall UX design with more visuals and cues.

-- Increase overall content and
+- Increase overall content and continue building functionality.

 **Acknowledgements**